simplex-chat/simplex-chat/README.md

 Languages in progress: Arabic, Hindi, Japanese, Spanish and [many others](https://hosted.weblate.org/projects/simplex-chat/#languages).
 We will be adding more languages as some of the already added are completed – please suggest new languages, review the [translation guide](./docs/TRANSLATIONS.md) and get in touch with us!

+## Contribute

+We would love to have you join the development!
+You can contribute to SimpleX Chat with:

+- translate website homepage - there is a lot of content we would like to share, it would help to bring the new users.
+- writing a tutorial or recipes about hosting servers, chat bot automations, etc.
+- developing features - please connect to us via chat so we can help you get started.

+## Help us with donations

+Huge thank you to everybody who donated to SimpleX Chat!

+We are prioritizing users privacy and security - it would be impossible without your support.

+Our pledge to our users is that SimpleX protocols are and will remain open, and in public domain, - so anybody can build the future implementations of the clients and the servers.
+We are building SimpleX platform based on the same principles as email and web, but much more private and secure.

+Your donations help us raise more funds – any amount, even the price of the cup of coffee, would make a big difference for us.

+It is possible to donate via:

+- [GitHub](https://github.com/sponsors/simplex-chat) - it is commission-free for us.
+- [OpenCollective](https://opencollective.com/simplex-chat) - it charges a commission, and also accepts donations in crypto-currencies.
+- Monero address: 8568eeVjaJ1RQ65ZUn9PRQ8ENtqeX9VVhcCYYhnVLxhV4JtBqw42so2VEUDQZNkFfsH5sXCuV7FN8VhRQ21DkNibTZP57Qt
+- Bitcoin address: 1bpefFkzuRoMY3ZuBbZNZxycbg7NYPYTG
+- BCH address: 1bpefFkzuRoMY3ZuBbZNZxycbg7NYPYTG
+- Ethereum address: 0x83fd788f7241a2be61780ea9dc72d2151e6843e2
+- Solana address: 43tWFWDczgAcn4Rzwkpqg2mqwnQETSiTwznmCgA2tf1L

+Thank you,

+Evgeny

+SimpleX Chat founder

 ## Contents

 - [Why privacy matters](#why-privacy-matters)